 What the service involves

-Eligible patients will be confirmed soon, but are expected to be in line with the latest JCVI (joint committee on vaccination and immunisation) recommendations.
+Eligible patients will be in line with the latest JCVI (joint committee on vaccination and immunisation) recommendations.

 Similar to the flu groups, they include: